ajanytime/mini-event/README.md

 ## Design Approach

-- use Redis for fast data retrieval
+- Use Redis for fast data retrieval
-- break Event object into summary and details (the 65000 character long string)
+- Break Event object into summary and details (the 65000 character long string)
-- store summary and details in separate redis hash
+- Store summary and details in separate redis hash
-- enable gzip to fast transport long text (65000 characters zipped into 80k)
+- Enable gzip to fast transport long text (65000 characters zipped into 80k)
-- search only the summaries (small and light)
+- Search only the summaries (small and light)
-- fetch details long text only in details view
+- Fetch details long text only in details view
-- rely on PrimeNG UI components to provide fontend pagination and date range search
+- Rely on PrimeNG UI components to provide fontend pagination and date range search

 ## Before Installation